amogh18t/breast-cancer-classification/README.md

-# breast-cancer-classification

-## Binary Classification using Transfer Learning models and their Comparison
+# Binary Classification using Transfer Learning models and their Comparison

 **The packages to be installed/imported are as under:**
 ● Numpy
 ● OpenCV-python
 ● Tensorflow
 ● Keras
 ● Matplotlib● Seaborn
 ● Scikit-learn

 **If not using kaggle(running locally)
 If using kaggle**